aurthurm/felicity-lablink/README.md

-# Serial to SQL Database Instrument Interface
+# Felicity Web Based Instrument Interface

 This package provides a command line interface for:
 1. RS-232 device connection.
-2. Direct serial port read
+2. MLLP client and Server

 ## Setup

-Make sure you have Mysql/MariaDb installed
+Make sure you have MariaDb installed

     create databse create database db_name;

-    # create user if you are using mysql:
-    create user 'username'@'%' identified with mysql_native_password by '<password>'; GRANT ALL PRIVILEGES ON db_name.* TO 'username'@'%';

-    # create user if you are using mariadb
     grant all privileges on databse_name.* TO 'username'@'%' identified by '<password>';

-    # finally
     flush privileges;